Hedgehog-Technologies/ht_mlotool/docs/usage-guide.md

 <span style='color:#00FFF2'>A.</span> **Room Select**
 - Used to select the room to view further information about
-- This should default to the room that your ped is currently located in
+- This should default to the room that your ped is currently located in when the UI is opened with the [/openmlo](#openmlo) command

 <span style='color:#0CFF00'>B.</span> **Room Information**
 - Used to display information about the Room that is currently selected
+- *Note* - These are READONLY fields

 <span style='color:#E100FF'>C.</span> **Dat151 Settings**
 - Used to view and edit values for a room such as `Reverb` and `Echo`